vikizzz/fa21-cse110-lab4/expose/javascript/part1.md

 5. The code returns a type error.
    >TypeError: Assignment to constant variable.

     This is because `const` keyword prevents being reassigned after it is intially assigned.
-Line 7 attemps to reassign the `const` keyword `result`, thus cause an error.
+Line 7 attempts to reassign the `const` keyword `result`, thus causes an error.
 6. The code returns a type error.
    >TypeError: Assignment to constant variable.

     This is because `const` keyword prevents being reassigned after it is intially assigned.
-Line 7 attemps to reassign the `const` keyword `result`, thus cause an error.
+Line 7 attempts to reassign the `const` keyword `result`, thus causes an error.